EE-institute/demo/process.md

 2. **Intake.**
   The change board checks whether the change request complies with the formal criteria (stated above) and will communicate an indicative timeline for processing the change request, aimed at a maximum of 8 weeks.
 3. **Investigation.**
+   a.
 The change board will investigate the change request and check, a.o.,
     - Connection with older versions
     - Connection with other standards
     - Impact for different users of the standard
+   b.
+The result of the investigation is either:
+    - accept
+    - partial accept
+    - complete decline
-The change board can also decide for a public consultation, or to opt for a partial acceptance
+    - The change board can also decide for a public consultation, or to opt for a partial acceptance
 5. **Public consultation.** (optional)
   Every stakeholder (DEMO modeler, architects, tool developers, etc.) can respond, stating their interest and their argumented perspective on the change request.
   There will be at most 4 weeks to respond.